affinitydb/doc/strengths.md

 locking, for example). mvStore does not require any special (in-advance) modeling or planning.

-##Exclusivity arcs in-place
+##Exclusivity-arcs in-place
-In relational modeling, exclusivity arcs model mutually exclusive relationships between entities (e.g. an inventory item can only be at one place at one time).
+In relational modeling, exclusivity-arcs model mutually exclusive relationships between entities (e.g. an inventory item can only be at one place at one time).
 In the object-oriented realm, this can be represented with a pointer to a base-class, and sub-classes.
 With mvStore, another option is to implement this in-place, with a single [PIN](./terminology.md#pin)